 How does the Federal Methodology work?

-The Federal Methodology relies on the information you provide on your Free Application for Federal Student Aid (FAFSA) to figure out your EFC.
+Federal Methodology (FM) relies on the information you provide on your Free Application for Federal Student Aid (FAFSA) to figure out your EFC.
 This version of your EFC determines how much financial aid you can get from the U.S. government.
-Some colleges use the Federal Methodology to award their institutional funds as well.
+Some colleges use FM to award their institutional funds as well.

 How does the Institutional Methodology work?